oleg-py/blog/_posts/2019-04-15-traversing-hlists.md

+---
+layout: post
-# Traverse your HLists for fun and profit
+title: "Traverse your HLists for fun and profit"
+---

 Surprisingly not mentioned often, there's [Typelevel kittens](https://github.com/typelevel/kittens), a library for typeclass derivation for Cats, which also has few extra things.
 In particular, there's an ability to `sequence` and `traverse` an HList.
 It doesn't get enough exposure though, so let's explore few illustrative ways this can be used.